chase-lab/biodiv-patterns-course-2022/week 1/1 - Monday/readme.md

 ## Part 2.
 12.00-13.00.
 Meet in Seminar room (Große Steinstrasse 79/80, 2nd floor, Interim of Institute for Geobotany)

-45 minute Discussion about observations and data from forest sampling
+Discussion about observations and data from forest sampling

-15 minute break

 ## Part 3.
 13.00-14.00.
 Lecture